chris-git-321/chris-git-321/README.md

 ### [Japanese SRS Flashcard App | Serverless Full-Stack Web App on AWS](https://github.com/chris-git-321/JLPT-Study-App)
 A serverless spaced-repetition flashcard app for Japanese study.
 User auth, a REST API, and persistent storage, all running on a fully managed backend and deployed to a live URL.
+- Architected and deployed a serverless full-stack web application on AWS using API Gateway, Lambda, and DynamoDB, delivering a spaced-repetition flashcard system on a fully managed, auto-scaling backend with no servers to provision.
+- Automated the entire infrastructure with AWS SAM (infrastructure-as-code), enabling repeatable, single-command deployments and version-controlled architecture across the Tokyo (ap-northeast-1) region.
+- Implemented secure user authentication and authorization with Amazon Cognito, and hosted the frontend via AWS Amplify with CI/CD from GitHub for continuous deployment on every push.

 ### [Static Resume Website on AWS S3](https://www.chrismelvinresume.com)
 Designed and deployed a fully responsive personal resume website hosted as a static site on an Amazon S3 bucket with public access and static website hosting enabled.